icing/mod_md/README.md

 This is work in progress.

 Follow the [instructions at the Pebble github repository](https://github.com/letsencrypt/pebble) in order to install it.
-Use docker to make and start an image.
-Then tell the now running Pebble server you local IP address (ipv4 is what it wants).
+Start pebble directoy (no docker) and also start the challenge test server in another shell.

 ```
-> PEBBLE_WFE_NONCEREJECT=0 PEBBLE_VA_NOSLEEP=1 pebble -config ./test/config/pebble-config.json -dnsserver :8053
+> PEBBLE_VA_NOSLEEP=1 pebble -config ./test/config/pebble-config.json -dnsserver :8053
 > pebble-challtestsrv -http01 '' -https01 '' -tlsalpn01 ''
 ```